zademn/EverythingCrypto/README.md

 - Common libraries for solving the problems
 - Everything is full of resources (from Youtube videos with intuitive explanations to detailed papers on the subject)

+# IMPORTANT NOTE
-I HIGHLY recommend using nbviewer if you're reading these online: https://nbviewer.jupyter.org/github/zademn/EverythingCrypto/tree/master/
+I **HIGHLY** recommend using nbviewer if you're reading these online: https://nbviewer.jupyter.org/github/zademn/EverythingCrypto/tree/master/
-Github doesn't render the mathematics inside the notebooks
+- Github doesn't render the all mathematics inside the notebooks
+- Github doesn't render images properly inside the notebooks

 # Structure?